aantron/ocaml.org/data/planet/camlcity/plasmafs.md

 <p>
 I have done some tests with the latest development version of Plasma.
-The peak number of commits per second seems to be around 500 (here, a &quot;commit&quot; is a transaction writing data that can include several data update operations).
+The peak number of commits per second seems to be around 500 (here, a "commit" is a transaction writing data that can include several data update operations).
 This test used a recently bought SSD, and ran on a quad-core server machine.
 It was not evident that the SSD was the bottleneck (one indication is that the test ran only slightly